I have been making string for nets and bags, tying stone axe handles and making other artefacts for 40 years or so...

 Once learned it can be done with any fibre.

-So I have done it hundreds and hundreds of times.
+I have done it hundreds and hundreds of times.

 Enough times to make it look easy;)